 Often, new solopreneurs seek out retainer clients who will guarantee them a predictable revenue, usually in exchange for a lower hourly rate.
 They look for clients who, in essence, need to slot a contractor into their work process — like an employee but without the benefits or job security.
 They are looking for a client who looks like their last employer.
 (And look… there’s that bald spot on your neck, caused by the collar.)

-It was one of the scariest things I have done, but my next (full-hourly-rate!) client called me out of the blue the next week… and I have never looked back.
+It was one of the scariest things I have done, but my next (full hourly rate!) client called me out of the blue the next week… and I haven’t look back since.
 I realized that having a regular stream of clients would make my business stronger and more stable than having one big client.
 I am better off having ten clients who use me periodically and refer me to others than having one client who could end my contract at any time.
 While I may not know exactly where my income will be coming from in six months, I know that, with consistent marketing and outreach efforts, clients will be calling me for projects.
 My business is more stable because it is based on the income from multiple sources.

 Yes, there are months with thin cash flow, which I cover from the months when I am busier.
-I put up with the challenges that a variable cash flow present, because I’ve learned that the higher value we provide, the less likely we are to find steady clients who need to slot us into their work flow.
-We make a trade-off between having a predictable but lower income stream and getting paid significantly more per hour but not knowing exactly which client will be paying that high hourly rate.
+I put up with the challenges that a variable cash flow present, because I’ve learned that the higher value I provide, the less likely I am to find clients who just need to slot me into their work flow.
+I make a trade-off between having a predictable but lower income stream and getting paid significantly more per hour but not knowing exactly which client will be paying that high hourly rate.
 I don’t know about you, but I sure appreciate the extra hours in the day that I have gained by focusing on higher paying and higher value work rather than predictable but lower value work.

 And while my own two dogs appreciate their steady and predictable paycheck of kibble every day, I’m glad that’s not how I earn my dinner.
 I get more play time with them and more income for me by focusing on working few hours and providing more value to my clients.